 Step 5.
-Now that you’ve let it brew for at least 4 hours you can press the beans and extract that liquid caffeine goodness!
-Pour over a glass with ice and half-filled with plant-based milk and 1 tsp of pure vanilla extract.
+Now that you've let it brew for at least 4 hours you can press the beans and extract that liquid caffeine goodness!
+Pour over a glass with ice and half-filled with plant-based milk and 1 teaspoon of pure vanilla extract.

 I use unsweetened vanilla soy milk for two reasons.
 1. for the extra bit of protein boost soy milk provides and 2. to give it an extra vanilla flavor! this is a vanilla cold brew coffee recipe after all!
 I highly encourage people to try oat milk if they are looking for alternatives to soy milk!

 It really is that simple to make a delicious and refreshing homemade vanilla cold brew!
 It just takes a little bit of forethought and planning but if you do think of it, you can save yourself a bunch of money and support local businesses and farmers that need it!
 It's a win-win all around!